salwatamer-max/ansible-role-noteapp/README.md

 ansible-playbook -i aws_ec2.yaml deploy.yml
 go to the browser http://<your-ec2-instance-public-ip>/  to see the app

-🧪 Example Playbook you will create it under the noteapp before running yaml
+🧪 Example Playbook you will create it under the ansible-project directory before running playbook.yaml
 - name: Deploy note-taking app
-  hosts: webservers
+  hosts: all
   become: true
   roles:
     - salwatamer-max.noteapp